eikehmueller/ma32070/lectures/Notes.md

 The [`finiteelements`](https://github.com/eikehmueller/finiteelements) library provides the following implementations:

 * The bi-linear element is implemented as the class `LinearElement` in [`fem/linearelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/linearelement.py)
-* The general polynomial element is implemented as the class `PolynomialElement` in [`fem/polynomialelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/polynomialelement.py)
+* The general polynomial element is implemented as the class `PolynomialElement` in [`fem/polynomialelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/polynomialelement.py) (this class will be made available later in the semester)

 If the [`finiteelements`](https://github.com/eikehmueller/finiteelements) library has been installed, these elements can be imported as follows:
 ```python